-The mission of the Office of Corporate, Foundation, and Government Relations at Mount St. Mary’s College is to build partnerships with businesses and philanthropic foundations that can further advance the College’s ability to provide a superior education to a diverse student body.
+The mission of the Office of Institutional Giving at Mount St. Mary’s College is to build partnerships with businesses and philanthropic foundations that can further advance the College’s ability to provide a superior education to a diverse student body.

 We are actively seeking support for the following priorities: